Lubula/Data-Science-Mini-Projects-in-Python/README.md

 # Python-Projects-Intermediate
-## Python and data scince projects with increased complexity.
+## Python and data science projects with added complexity.
 Use of notebooks (from Google Co-lab and Jupiter Notebooks) and other dependancies

 1. Task Management App
 2. Weather Api Application